ProAccess/MakeMyHOAok/HOA Cert Program.md

 - Testing — Certification examinations nominally would be taken online to minimize impediments to certification and program administration costs and to ensure uniform, timely and reliable registration and management of certification and crediting.
 Reasonable allowances may be made to accommodate partner organizations' testing methods.

 - Courseware and continuing education materials — Courseware and industry article authors who wish their material to be available for training and continuing education credits would be provided instructions and means for formatting and placing their material online.
-Such ma­terial and CE *quizzes* would be subject to review by the BCCAD before being activated.
+Such material and CE *quizzes* would be subject to review by the BCCAD before being activated.

 Determination of credits
 ------------------------